DmitriyVahrushev/Awesome-Face-Restoration/README.md

 A curated list of recources (papers, repositories etc.) about face restoration / face hallucination methods / face super-resolution methods.
 Feel free to contribute to this list.

 # What is face restoration and face hallucination?
 Face hallucination refers to any super-resolution technique which applies specifically to faces.
 It comprises techniques which take noisy or low-resolution facial images, and convert them into high-resolution images using knowledge about typical facial features.
-[Fhttps://github.com/jianzhangcs/paninirom Wikipedia.](https://en.wikipedia.org/wiki/Face_hallucination)
+[From Wikipedia.](https://en.wikipedia.org/wiki/Face_hallucination)

 ## 2022 Papers